Panic among spectators at soccer game kills at least 56 in the West African nation of Guinea

 The National Alliance for Alternation and Democracy opposition coalition said the tournament was organized to drum up support for Doumbouya's “illegal and inappropriate” political ambitions.

-Doumbouya, who ousted Pesident President Alpha Conde in 2021, has been eyeing a possible candidacy for the presidential election, for which the date has not been set.
+Doumbouya, who ousted then-President Alpha Conde in 2021, has been eyeing a possible run for the presidential election, for which the date has not been set.
 The transition charter put in place by his own regime does not allow him to run.

 Guinea is one of a number of West African countries — including Mali, Niger and Burkina Faso — where the military has taken power and delayed a return to civilian rule.